A Guide to Madrid

 Churros con chocolate are the staple sweet treat in Madrid after a night out on the town, and the delicious thick hot chocolate can be enjoyed throughout the day at many specialist cafés, look out for signs selling ‘Chocolate a la Taza’.

-As well as lighter snacks, tapas and sweet treats, Spain has also seen an emergence in haute cuisine the past few years with more and more restaurants around the city earning Michelin stars.
-Fusion cuisine is the current trend, often blending Japanese and other eastern flavours with typical western dishes.
-DiverXo is the first restaurant in 20 years in Madrid to receive 3 Michelin stars (at the time of publication) and offers up two delicious tasting menus.
+As well as lighter snacks, tapas and sweet treats, Spain has made great waves in haute cuisine over the past couple of decades and Madrid itself has a number of Michelin-starred restaurants.
+Fusion cuisine is the current trend, often blending Japanese and other eastern flavours with typical Spanish dishes.
+DiverXo is the first restaurant in 20 years in Madrid to receive 3 Michelin stars (at the time of writing) and offers up two delicious tasting menus.

 Madrid’s location in the heart of the peninsula means that it makes a good starting point to discover other cities and towns throughout Spain.
 The satellite cities around Madrid are well connected with frequent train services and you can do a number of day trips from Madrid.